 Translating to "voices of women," Kol Isha invites young Jewish feminists of all genders to explore and deepen their feminist knowledge, channel their voices to share their beliefs, and use their skills to create tangible change in their communities.

 The program will begin with intensive, in-person programming at The Dana Gershon and Rabbi Jonah Pesner Northeast Leadership Summit in September.
-During the year, the group will hold monthly virtual meetings where participants will learn from and teach one another.
-Two additional in-person workshops will happen mid-year to introduce participants to mentors, and at the end of the year to culminate the program and celebrate our work.
+During the year, the group meets monthly through virtual meetings where participants learn from and teach one another.
+Two additional in-person workshops happen mid-year to introduce participants to mentors, and at the end of the year to culminate the program and celebrate our work.

 Throughout this weekend and our first virtual sessions, participants will learn about fundamentals of feminism including feminist theory, history, and gender analysis, and will begin to explore activist leadership and models of social change.

 During these middle months, fellows will explore a broad range of topics based on their own feminist passions, and hone their teaching skills and gain understanding by doing.

 Fellows will additionally have the opportunity to blog about their learnings and create online content that allows them to share their knowledge and voices with a greater audience.

 Examples of potential topics Include: Feminism & Jewish traditions, economic equality, gender’s impact on teen culture, feminism throughout Jewish history, body image, gender representation in politics, gender socialization within the Jewish culture, and intersectionality & Judaism.

 Examples of potential projects include: social justice campaigns, educational events, events for programming for middle school-aged students, creation of toolkits for congregations, conducting a gender-analysis